-Speeding up the inference of ML tools by incorporating quantization and implementing them on FPGAs~\cite{fpga_generic,hls4ml_1st,fpga_hls4ml,fast_muon_fpga,fpga_convnet} could also allow extending the scope of tracking to the hardware-based early stages of the trigger selection~\cite{HW-tracking}.
-That approach can include GNNs or transformer architectures, as shown in~\cite{GNN_fpga,gnn_fpga2,gnn_fpga_reco,fpga_traf}; nevertheless, this works for rather small and simple networks ($\mathcal{O}$(10k) parameters) but not for large-scale GNNs due to memory limitations.
+Speeding up the inference of ML tools through quantization and FPGA implementation~\cite{fpga_generic,fpga_hls4ml,fast_muon_fpga,fpga_convnet} could extend tracking capabilities to the hardware-based early stages of trigger selection~\cite{HW-tracking}.
+This approach can incorporate GNNs or transformer architectures, as demonstrated in~\cite{GNN_fpga,gnn_fpga2,gnn_fpga_reco,fpga_traf}.
+However, it is only feasible for relatively small and simple networks (on the order of 10k parameters), as large-scale GNNs face memory limitations.

-Alternatively, symbolic regression can replace or approximate a dense neural net with an analytical function.
-Such studies were performed in~\cite{SR_first, SR_BSM, SR_HI} to find more interpretable and physics-motivated expressions.
-It can also be used to accelerate inference time and ease implementation on FPGAs without much loss in performance, as was investigated in~\cite{fpga_sr}.
+Symbolic regression can replace or approximate dense neural networks with analytical functions.
+Previous studies~\cite{SR_first, SR_BSM, SR_HI} have employed this technique to derive more interpretable and physics-motivated expressions.
+Moreover, it can accelerate inference and ease FPGA implementation without significant performance loss, as explored in~\cite{fpga_sr}.

-In this work, we propose a novel extension of such a method, using symbolic regression to approximate a graph neural network for track finding.
-This cannot be done straightforwardly as the network input is not a given list of variables but a set of objects with properties without a fixed cardinality.
-Therefore, it is impossible to have a single analytical function that takes the hits as input and gives tracks as output.
-Instead, we take the building blocks of the network, which are dense layers, and fit them separately with a symbolic expression.
-That way, the data's graph structure and the message-passing mechanism are preserved.
-This leaves room for flexibility, allowing the replacement of the full GNN or a subset of its components can be replaced with symbolic expressions, while the rest remains as neural networks.
+In this work, we propose a novel extension of this method, applying symbolic regression to approximate a graph neural network for track finding.
+This task is challenging because the network input is not a simple list of variables but a set of objects with varying properties and no fixed cardinality.
+Thus, finding a single analytical function to map hits directly to tracks is unfeasible.
+Instead, we decompose the network into its dense layers and fit them individually with symbolic expressions.
+This approach preserves the graph structure and message-passing mechanism, offering flexibility: the entire GNN or a subset of its components can be replaced with symbolic expressions, while the rest remains as neural networks.

-As a test bench for this approach, we developed an algorithm to cluster hits originating from high transverse momentum tracks, distinguishing them from hits produced by soft background tracks and detector noise.
-The clustered signal hits can be further processed to extract track parameters with a fit procedure.
+To test this approach, we developed an algorithm to cluster hits originating from high transverse momentum tracks, separating them from hits produced by soft background tracks and detector noise.
+The clustered signal hits can be processed further to extract track parameters via a fit procedure.

-To perform a proof-of-concept study on the proposed methods, we designed a simplified toy data simulator, allowing a direct comparison between the clustering GNN performance and the one obtained with approximated symbolic regression.
+For a proof-of-concept, we designed a simplified toy data simulator, enabling a direct comparison between the performance of the clustering GNN and the symbolic regression approximations.